bizz84/flutter-tips-and-tricks/tips/0070-localizations/index.md

 Synthetic or non-synthetic?

-The localizations files can either be generated as a synthetic package or non-synthetic, and we need to decide which one fits our need more, let’s see the difference 👇🏻
+The localizations files can either be generated as a synthetic or non-synthetic package.

+Let's see what this means and which one we should choose.👇🏻

 ---